NLP-Discourse-SoochowU/t2d_discourseparser/README.md

    A Top-Down Neural Architecture towards Text-Level Discourse Parsing of Discourse Rhetorical Structure" in ACL2020.
 For techinical details, please refer to the paper.

-   Some people are confused about our evaluation methods, we provide a more detailed description here.
-   For Chinese, we used the original Parseval for evaluation [Morey et al., 2017].
-Moreover, like many previous studies, we calculate macro-averaged F1 scores for Chinese trees.
-   For English, we also used the original Parseval for evaluation.
-At the same time, following previous studies, we report our micro-averaged F1 scores for fair comparison.
 ```

 #### 安装介绍